akhilayyagari/RTL/readme_2.md

 ## 2.2 Vivado - RTL Kernel

-The Wizard generates an RTL which has an interface as shown below
+The Wizard generates an RTL which has an interface of

    1. One AXI4 Slave Lite Interface
    2. One or more AXI4 FUll Interface

 ![image](https://user-images.githubusercontent.com/32319498/31147244-1b121048-a83e-11e7-83e6-a3f534f62ade.png)

 Along with this the wizard also provides us with a Testbench.

 Lets dig deep into each of these interfaces

 ### 1. AXI4 Slave Lite Interface